Global Health Experience Funding for McGaw Residents

 Residents are required to apply for elective approval at least 90 days prior to travel.
 Late applications may not be considered.

-If the elective rotation is approved by McGaw, applicants should email their approved application to email@example.com with their NetID.
-They will then be enrolled in the Feinberg Global Health Elective Canvas course.
+If the elective rotation is approved by McGaw, applicants should email their approved application to firstname.lastname@example.org with their NetID.
+Applicants will then receive a link to the online funding application.
 The application for travel funding is available through this course and should be submitted at least 4 weeks prior to travel.

 The funding application must be approved prior to commencement of the elective-related travel.
 Questions regarding the status of funding approval can be sent to email@example.com.